hmmo-O/Modular-Multiplication-around-a-Circle/Readme.md

 Inspired from [Mathologer’s video about Times Tables](https://www.youtube.com/watch?v=qhbuKbxJsk8) and [Michael's DONG video](https://www.youtube.com/watch?v=eXUUClgd-Eo).

-Number of Points and Multiplication factor play a key role in this code.
-The idea is to place equidistant points on the perimeter and connecting/drawing a line between two points with respect to the multiplication factor.
-The afore mentioned [video](https://www.youtube.com/watch?v=qhbuKbxJsk8) explains this in detail.
-This simple analogy creates beautiful math patterns, shown below.
+Number of Points and Multiplication factor play a key role in this algorithm.
+The idea is to place equidistant points on the perimeter of a circle and connect/draw a line between two points with respect to the multiplication factor.
+The afore mentioned [video](https://www.youtube.com/watch?v=qhbuKbxJsk8) explains this phenomenon in more detail.
+This simple analogy creates beautiful math realted patterns, shown below.

 By increasing the number of points from 1 to 100 and setting the multiplication factor to a nnumber, the following patterns are observed.